 When I think of today’s advertising landscape, I imagine a kid surrounded by piles of LEGOs.
 The floor is scattered with blocks—a cavalcade of shapes and colors and opportunities.
 Anything is possible.

 As advertisers, we’re in a similar position.
 We’ve got countless tools, channels, and touchpoints to help us connect with users.
 It’s up to us how creative we want to be.
 With so many options, however, it’s easy to feel overwhelmed.
-But by using these three simple guidelines, we can focus our efforts and start building for a new era of brand growth.
+But by using these three simple advertising tips, we can focus our efforts and start building for a new era of brand growth.

 Marketing is more complex today than it has ever been, and it’s almost impossible for one brand or agency to do every single part of a campaign.
 We need to join forces if we’re going to produce exceptional work that will engage and excite users.